floydhub/floyd-docs/docs/getstarted/quick_start_jupyter.md

     This will open up a Jupyter Notebook in your browser.
 The notebook is running on FloyHub's GPU servers.
 Just like that, you're up and running!

+Congratulations!
+You've just started your first Jupyter Notebook on FloydHub 🎉

+To go a bit more in depth and learn more about using Jupyter Notebooks on FloydHub, check out the [Getting Started Tutorial - Jupyter Notebook](get_started_jupyter)